albertlauncher/documentation/src/gettingstarted/faq.md

 - [KDE documentation](https://docs.kde.org/stable5/en/khelpcenter/fundamentals/shortcuts.html)
 - You are welcome to improve this list.

-## How to make hotkeys have less latency?

-Note that the above runs a new app instance, which is relatively heavy.
+The above runs a new app instance, which is relatively heavy.
 Another approach is to pipe the command you want to send directly into the albert IPC socket.

 ```bash